01 February 2022

 To help drive uptake in digital technology, the IPA hints at its intention to mandate certain systems on publicly funded projects.
 It states that it will use ‘public procurement as a lever to drive innovation.’

-In other words, the adoption of digital technology not only has the power to help the construction industry improve quality and save time and money - but it may also help organisations secure lucrative tenders.
+In other words, the adoption of digital technology not only has the power to help the construction industry improve quality and save time and money - but it may also help organizations secure lucrative tenders.